-and submission of the form, including all directions and cues. (o) A method shall be provided that permits users to skip repetitive navigation links.
-Does not support.
-The Remote UI does not offer this function. (p) When a timed response is required, the user shall be alerted and given sufficient time to indicate more time is required.
-11 Timed responses are not required by the Remote UI.
+(n) When electronic forms are designed to be completed on-line, the form shall allow people using Assistive Technology to access the information, field elements, and functionality required for completion and submission of the form, including all directions and cues.
+Assistive Technology (JAWS) can read the information, field elements, and functionality required for completion and submission of the Remote UI setting information, including all directions and cues. (o) A method shall be provided that permits users to skip repetitive navigation links.
+Support through equivalent facilitation.
+The repetitive navigation links are read at the last of each page. (p) When a timed response is required, the user shall be alerted and given sufficient time to indicate more time is required.
+Not applicable.
+Timed responses are not required by Remote UI.